Parent & Family FAQs

 Chapter Advisor, Chapter President or New Member Educator.

 Some organizations hold an “exit interview” to find out why the student is leaving, others may have paperwork for the organization that the departing new member must complete.
 Either way, the student can leave the organization, but should understand that in most cases any money that has been paid to the group cannot be refunded and that the organization will likely ask for certain items to be returned, like a new member manual of information or the new member pin.

-The Office of Student Development requires any student dropping out of the new member process to complete this form.
+The Office of Student Development requires any student dropping out of the new member process to email us.